 Buffer (also known as “Bufferapp”) is a multi-purpose social media marketing software tool.
-Buffer’s core features is the ability to draft and schedule posts for sharing across multiple social networks including Facebook, Instagram, Twitter, LinkedIn and Pinterest.
+Buffer’s core feature is the ability to draft and schedule posts for sharing across multiple social networks including Facebook, Instagram, Twitter, LinkedIn and Pinterest.
 Buffer also offers social media reporting and monitoring functionality.

 What Makes Buffer Useful?

-Buffer Analyze: their social media reporting suite.
+Buffer Analytics: their social media reporting suite.
 Here’s where you can see how your social media posts are performing.
 You can analyze each platform one-by-one or get all of your social media performance data combined.

 The original Buffer only allowed you to schedule individual tweets in advance on-by-one.

 One new-ish feature inside of Buffer’s Publish is the “queue” system for semi-automatically scheduling posts.